navodas/HousingData/README.md

 # Housing price prediction for Västra Götaland region in Sweden.

 ### Introduction
 This project contains housing prices data collected in the Västra Götaland region in Sweden using the hemnet real estate website.
-The project is carried out in below steps.
+The project is carried out in below steps and purely for academic purposes.

 ### Project steps